AliceO2Group/FlpPrototype/README.md

 to help getting options for your binaries.
 See apps/hellorunner/main.cxx for an example.

-## Git

-In the main
-CMakeLists.txt we include one or the other by commenting and uncommenting the corresponding lines.
-It will define a CMake variable that will be used when generating libs/hello/Version.h.

-GetGitRevisionDescription module has been added to the CMake folder in the "CMake" directory in order to retrieve branch and revision information from Git repository.
-Starting with Git 1.9 the module will be part of official cMake distribution, until then it has to be part of the application.

-## Packaging

-CPack permits building packages based on CMake.
-One should add CPackConfig as it is done in the last line of the CMakeLists.txt.
-CPackConfig.cmake is in cmake folder and contains the required variables.
-If you do "make package" it will create a tarball, a .deb and an rpm.

 ## Code formatting and beautifier

 The file .clang-formatter contains a set of rules that one can use to adapt